The 12 Jungian Character Archetypes, Pt. 1

 Examples: Falstaff, The Fool in King Lear.

-Usefulness in fiction: Jesters can often make insightful observations others wouldn't dare (e.g. "speaking truth to power").
-They are good at "taking the Mickey."
+Usefulness in fiction: Jesters can often make insightful observations others wouldn't dare.
+They can "speak truth to power".
+They are good at "taking the Mickey" (de-escalating a conflict by mocking someone in a way that takes the fight out of them).
 They can help characters unwind and escape from their stresses.
 Jesters can also take on the role of Contagonist, distracting the hero from important tasks with more fun activities.

 Dark version: Grifter, tempter, verbal bully.